 Eagle County artist Justin Greshko’s works are natural and naturally intriguing

-ustin Greshko is one of the only artists whose artistic vision might have begun through the crosshairs of a rifle scope.
+Justin Greshko is one of the only artists whose artistic vision might have begun through the crosshairs of a rifle scope.

-Not so long ago, he was a hunting and fly fishing guide who made some art on the side.
-Now he’s an artist who guides, and about his only hunting is for antlers, wood and other material near his home.
+Not so long ago, he was a hunting and fly-fishing guide who made some art on the side.
+Now, he’s an artist who guides and about his only hunting is for antlers, wood and other material near his home.

 Greshko has been collecting antlers and interesting pieces of wood for years and hauling them home.

-He has big stock of what he calls “inventory,” which works out well because he has big ideas.
+He has a big stock of what he calls “inventory,” which works out well because he has big ideas.

 Greshko’s already working on his next piece, he said, and his next big thing is big.
 He’s not saying what it is, other than it’s big and he needs a big place to work on it.